keiyng/censorship-scraper/README.md

 5. Repeat step 1 to 4 at time interval as defined in a cron job (optional).
  #### To run:
 `python web_scraping.py [SEARCH TERM] [MYSQL TABLE NAME]` Multiple search terms are supported.
-Just make sure the last arguement is the table name.
+Just make sure the last argument is the table name.
 Beware of CAPTCHA if too many page requests are submitted at the same time.
- ## The Checker
- This program is built with the purpose of tracking censorship on Weibo.
- ## Cron